 A true throwback to the days when the radio was the primary form of home entertainment, the Crosley Companion Radio is definitely worth considering for anyone looking for that genuine vintage feel from their music player.

 Bluetooth is a kind of wireless technology that makes use of UHF radio waves to send and receive data over short distances.
 Though it can be used for everything from multi-player gaming to sending files from your smartphone to your laptop, it’s most popular use is for transmitting audio from one device to another.

-For example, if you have a Bluetooth-enabled radio like the ones in today’s guide or a contemporary smart speaker with Bluetooth connectivity, then you can use it to play music directly from your smartphone, tablet, or Bluetooth-connected laptop without having to use a USB or aux-in cable.
+For example, if you have a Bluetooth-enabled radio like the ones in today’s guide or a contemporary smart Bluetooth speaker, then you can use it to play your favorite music directly from your smartphone, tablet, or Bluetooth-connected laptop without having to use a USB port or auxiliary input.